MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

   <b>Figure 3‑11 Generation result</b>
 </div>

-The “Generation successful” label signs all the required files are created.

 **Hardware configurator**
 The hardware configurator is NOT part of the AppBuilder.
-It’s unique file in the project for generating the “hal-config/hal-config.h” file.
-This header file contains includes, which will used by other source files.
+It's unique file in the project for generating the "hal-config/hal-config.h" file.
+This header file contains includes, which will be used by other source files.
-It’s important to understand that the here applied settings don’t directly mean that the peripheral is initialized, it just provides macros for the proper pin and clock settings.
+It's important to understand that the here applied settings don't directly mean that the peripheral is initialized, it just provides macros for the proper pin and clock settings.
 It could happen that the UART peripheral is enabled in this configurator, but not in the Serial plugin.
-In this case the initializer functions will not be called, thus the UART won’t work.
+In this case the initializer functions will not be called, thus the UART won't work.
 However, the other way around, if a plugin refers to a macro which is not defined by the hardware configurator, it causes compiler errors.

 In our project, the VCOM enable pin must be enabled to make the UART-USB converter works.
 The serial port initializer sets the PA5 to high state.
-If the board was selected correctly at the begging, this already has been set.
+If the board was selected correctly at the beginning, this already has been set.
 See Figure 3‑12.

 <div align="center">
   <img src="./images/hardware_configurator.png">